 Digital media producers need good communication skills and must understand technology.
 They typically need at least an undergraduate degree as well as experience working in the field.
 Job growth for producers and directors in general is expected to be faster than average from 2014-2024.

 Digital media producers coordinate and manage the creation of content for digital formats, such as DVDs, as well as for distribution via the Internet.
 Digital media production encompasses a variety of industries, including journalism, advertising and entertainment.
 An associate's or bachelor's degree in a relevant field, such as arts management or business is typically required; employers also generally prefer candidates with sufficient related experience in management, directing or something similar.
-Additionally, there little employment growth, but those with experience should have the best options.

 |Required Education||Associate's or bachelor's degree|

 |Projected Job Growth (2014-2024)||9% for producers and directors*|

 |Median Annual Salary (2015)||$68,440 for producers and directors*|

 Source: *U.S. Bureau of Labor Statistics

 Digital media producers supervise the creation of digital content from concept through to delivery.
 Similar to film, television and news producers, digital media producers hire artists and technicians, oversee idea development and manage financial decisions to bring a project to fruition.
 Mass communications companies increasingly employ digital media producers to deliver digital versions of their content online.
 Producers at Internet-based companies create unique audio, visual and text content, such as blogs and online games, for Web-based publication and distribution.
 Other digital producers oversee the creation of DVDs, training materials, marketing presentations and podcasts.